Lucile Lloyd: Career

 Lloyd moved with her husband and son to California in 1919.
 She opened a studio, taught classes and took the role of directorship of the Stickney Memorial Art School in Pasadena.
 Lloyd worked as a muralist and decorator and also produced bookplates, cartoons, logos, water color, charcoal, architectural renderings and stained-glass designs.
-She worked with many well-known architectural firms including Howard Hewitt, Marsh, Smith, and Powell, Carleton Monroe Wilson, and the West Coast office of Bertam Goodhue.
+She worked with many well-known architectural firms, including: Howard Hewitt; Marsh, Smith, and Powell; Carleton Monroe Wilson; and, the West Coast office of Bertram Goodhue.

-In 1923, Lloyd contributed an article in the December issue of California Southland (pg.
-14) entitled, The Relationship Between Architecture and Decoration, in which she acknowledges that while the architect has the vision, it is the interior specialist that brings together the decorative elements that complete a space.
+In 1923, Lloyd contributed an article in the December issue of California Southland entitled "The Relationship Between Architecture and Decoration", in which she acknowledges that while the architect has the vision, it is the interior specialist that brings together the decorative elements that complete a space.
 Lloyd mentions the need for time to research and create full scale working drawings as well as full color renderings.
 She goes on to stress that muralists such as herself be included from the onset of a project.
 "Bringing in an artist at the last minute can lead to a displeased client".
 "If the client could only be persuaded to put the money he spends, later, on landscapes or genre paintings which do not go with his house, into one good ceiling for over-mantel, which becomes a part of the architecture of his home, he would be better satisfied in the end."
-She closes her article by saying that while mural artists "speak the language of trade painters, murals artist are not to be confused with 'house painters'".
+She closed the article by saying that while mural artists "speak the language of trade painters, murals artist are not to be confused with 'house painters'".

 In 1925, her spouse Addison Brown II divorced her and moved with their two-year-old child back to the East Coast.

 The Madonna of the Covered Wagon (1928) was a large mural completed at a middle school in south Pasadena.
-The scene recalls a journey made by thousands of pioneer families as they cam west during the 1800s.
-While the work was considered by some critics of the time as saccharine, it is typical of the Illustrators School which was the style of her time.
-Los Angeles Times art critic Arthur Millier gave the work high praise saying, "her delightful mural combines humor and sentiment in delightful proportions.
+The scene recalls a journey made by thousands of pioneer families as they came west during the 1800s.
+While the work was considered by some contemporary critics as saccharine, it is typical of the Illustrators School which was the style of her time.
+Los Angeles Times art critic Arthur Millier gave the work high praise, saying, "her delightful mural combines humor and sentiment in delightful proportions.

 Lloyd was one of six artists who submitted drawings for the murals at Griffith Observatory.
 She was a member of the California Art Club, Women Painters of the West, American Bookplate Society and the California State Historical Association.

-She married her second husband Niel McNulty in 1936, who died in 1939.
+She married her second husband Niel McNulty in 1936; he died in 1939.

+Death

-Lucile Lloyd committed suicide in February 1941, "overcome by gas".
+Lucile Lloyd died by suicide in February 1941, "overcome by gas".